spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 We are committed to organizing this meeting in-person, but of course we are subject to the evolution of the Covid pandemic.
 You are probably aware that there is always a risk of cancellation, but we are very hopeful that the situation in May 2022 will be such that the workshop can take place.
 {: style="text-align: justify;"}

+### Cancellation policy
+If you need to cancel your participation please inform [SPIN-management@uni-hamburg.de](mailto:SPIN-management@uni-hamburg.de?subject=Cancelling participation SPIN Workshop Bordeaux). as soon as possible.
+The refund of your accommodation and registration fee is handled as follows
+{: style="text-align: justify;"}

+- until April 18, 2022: 	100 % refund
+- until May 01, 2022: 	    50 % refund
+- after May 15, 2022: no refund

+If the whole workshop needs to be canceled due to Covid-19, we will refund your paid accommodation and registration costs 100%.
+{: style="text-align: justify;"}

 ## Contact